jhidding/aoc2021/lit/day10.md

 # Day 10: Syntax Scoring
 Yay!
 Parsing!
-We can do this really well :)
+We can do this really well.
+First I'll do a really stupid thing, and solve this by looking at `ParserErrorBundle` objects returned by `Megaparsec`.
+This was a nice exercise but a really stupid way to solve this days problem.
+At the end I have a better solution, basically using a stack.

 ``` {.haskell file=app/Day10.hs}
 module Day10 where